Integrated water Policy in Flanders

 - the Flemish region (river basins Scheldt, Meuse, IJzer, Polders of Bruges) with the Water Policy Note

 The international coordination for the river basin districts of the Scheldt, resp.
-Meuse is assigned to the
+Meuse is assigned to the International Scheldt Commission (ISC) and the International Meuse Commission (IMC) through the treaties of Ghent (03.12.02).

 The minister who is responsible for integrated water policy is assisted by the Coordination Committee on Integrated Water Policy (CIW).
 This commission is responsible for the coordination of the integrated water policy on the level of the Flemish Region.